Ficca

-Ficca ("Boss of all bosses") is third album released by a Polish rock band Virgin.
+Ficca ("Boss of all bosses") is the third album released by a Polish rock band Virgin.
 The album has earned a triple platinum certification in Poland with sales of over 100,000 units.

 "Znak Pokoju" ("Sign of Peace") was the first single released from the album.
 The song was the biggest hit of 2005 and was at the top of Polish charts.
 It won the Srebrny Słowik on the Sopot Festival.

-The album was re-released in June 2006.
+The album was re-released in June 2006 as a part of the collection album, Virgin Box.